robinpercy/ecs-kube/README.md

 # Installation
 The apiserver.yaml is currently the default generated using `make create-agg-config`
 ```
+// Ensure you have a storage class named 'standard' installed, if not, a sample storage class for aws has been provided
+$ kubectl get storageclass

+// if necessary:
+//$ kubectl create -f standard_sc.yaml

 // Install the API Server and a backing etcd datastore
 $ kubectl create -f config/apiserver.yaml
 ```